-AS at 31st December 2015, the Council held £108.3 million of long-term loans (a increase of £10.3m on the previous year) as part of its strategy for funding previous years' capital expenditure, and we will continue to monitor appropriate opportunities for borrowing in line with the overall Capital Financing Requirement.
+As at 31st December 2015, the Council held £108.3 million of long-term loans, and we will continue to monitor appropriate opportunities for borrowing in line with the overall Capital Financing Requirement.

 The Council's capital financing requirement (CFR, or underlying need to borrow) as at 31st March 2016 is expected to be £200 million, and is forecast to rise to £266 million by March 2017 as capital expenditure is incurred.